What is Zollinger-Ellison syndrome?

 How is Zollinger-Ellison syndrome diagnosed?

-If a thorough history and physical examination suggest that the patient may have Zollinger-Ellison syndrome, testing may include one or more of the following:
+Your healthcare provider will perform a thorough history and physical examination.
+If they suspect that you may have Zollinger-Ellison syndrome, testing mayinclude one or more of the following:

 Management and Treatment